-The Victron BMV 712 Battery Monitor works with any brand of battery.
+The Victron BMV 712 Battery Monitor or SmartShunt work with any brand of battery.

 The Victron BMV battery monitor

-gives an accurate state of charge reading by counting charge and consumption and works with any batteries.
-To work correctly it needs to be set up with the parameters to match the battery in question.
-Some battery manufacturers supply the recommended parameters but if yours doesnt then you can start using the Parameters for Victron Energy Batteries
+give an accurate state of charge reading by counting charge and consumption and works with any batteries.
+To work correctly they need to be set up with the parameters to match the battery in question.
+Some battery manufacturers supply the recommended parameters but if yours doesn't then you can start using the Parameters for Victron Energy Batteries

 and then make adjustments.
 Here are the BMV settings to use with Battle Born batteries